joanjane/handy-angular-components/README.md

 # Handy Angular Components

-Angular 4+ components library to easily build nice forms, still in development.
+Angular 6+ components library with a featured datepicker and dropdown based on bootstrap 3 & 4.

 ## Features